 - If there is no senior officer, the most senior in-house lobbyist of the organization.

 Any of these 3 persons may submit a registration on behalf of an organization.

 Q: Are there activities that are NOT considered lobbying?

 Governance requires constant communication within government, between governments in all their various forms, and with businesses, other organizations and citizens.
 There are many, many of these conversations every day.

-The purpose of Saskatchewan lobbyist registry is to capture and report on only those conversations where someone is being paid to communicate with the provincial government in an attempt to influence that government in such a way as to benefit the party paying that person.
+The purpose of the Saskatchewan lobbyist registry is to capture and report on only those conversations where someone is being paid to communicate with the provincial government in an attempt to influence the government in such a way as to benefit the party paying that person.

 If you have a question of whether communications or intended communications are registerable please contact the Office of the Registrar of Lobbyists.

 Q: Is there any prohibition on giving gifts to Public Officer Holders?